 At the foot of the hill, next to the beautiful gardens of Pedro Luis Alonso, you will find the Ayuntamiento (Council) building.
 Close to this you will find one of the city's museums in the Palacio de la Aduana.

 Malaga has more than its fair share of squares and parks.
 One of the best green areas being the Paseo del Parque that runs alongside the port area.
 Exotic trees cover various resting places that hide statues and water features.
 In this area you could soon forget that you were in a big city.
 The city also offers an explosion of culture with theatres, cinemas, museums and exhibitions.
-The Christmas celebrations are among the biggest in the province with more than a million coloured light bulbs illuminating the city streets.
+There is also a beautiful garden; Jardin Pedro Louis Alonso with fountains and displays of exotic plants.

 Roman Malaga